neurospin-deepinsight/nidl/dev/_sources/glossary.rst.txt

         imaging that is used in brain mapping to evaluate regional interactions that occur in a resting or task-negative state, when an explicit task is not being performed.

+    self-supervised learning
+        `Self-supervised learning`_ is a form of unsupervised learning where the data itself provides the supervision.
+In particular, it allows to learn the statistical dependencies between the input variables without relying on labels.
+        The idea is to create surrogate tasks from the data that can be used to learn useful representations.
+        For instance, in computer vision, a common self-supervised task is to learn an invariant representation to a set of stochastic data augmentations (like random crops, rotations or blur).
+The main challenge is to avoid representation collapse where the model learns a trivial solution (e.g. a constant representation).
+Various methods have been proposed to prevent this collapse, such as contrastive learning, redundancy reduction, or clustering-based methods.

+        In neuroimaging, self-supervised learning can be used to learn representations of brain images without relying on labeled data, which can be scarce or expensive to obtain.
+These learned representations can then be fine-tuned for specific downstream tasks, such as disease classification or cognitive state prediction.

     SNR
         `SNR`_ stands for "Signal to Noise Ratio" and is a measure comparing the level